ThibaultFillion/strengths/paper/paper.md

 and manipulate their trajectories, as well as full control and access to the simulation algorithms themselves.

-Reaction-diffusion systems consist primarily of a reaction-diffusion network, which is represented by the *RDSystem* class.
-This defines a set of coupled chemical transformations that is supplemented with a spatial distribution of chemical species, whose features describe where and how fast each molecule shall diffuse.
+A reaction-diffusion system is represented by the *RDSystem* class.
+This defines a reaction-diffusion network, which is a set of coupled chemical transformations represented by the *RDNetwork* class, augmented with a physical space where chemical species may diffuse.
 The system space is discrete and consists of a 3D mesh of individual volume elements, which we refer to as *cells*.
-It can be either a regular grid of cubic cells with uniform volumes, or an arbitrary network of cells with different volumes, which can be obtained by coarse-graining a mesh grid.
+It can be either a regular grid of cubic cells with uniform volumes, or an arbitrary network of cells with different volumes, which can be obtained by coarse-graining a cell grid.

 In order to account for systems with different compartments, STReNGTHS implements the system of reaction-diffusion environments,